winonareese/winona-dissertation/README.md

 The env file invovles the API keys for OpenAI, Anthropic and Tavily but will not be uploaded onto Github

 I have also attached a questions.txt with the rouge responses for each questions

+It also includes unittests and research_tools which are used in AgenticAI in the Part 3 sections